enricllagostera/roots-dart611/README.md

 ![](https://i.imgur.com/fLWZDzM.jpg)
 ![](https://i.imgur.com/qq4AZcR.jpg)

-## 2018-04-03

-### Enric & Rebecca

 On Thursday of last week we went into the shop and made the top part of the well, and will be making the rest of the structure (hopefully!) tomorrow;

 ![](https://i.imgur.com/mnSSJiS.jpg)

+## 2018-03-27

+### Enric

+Today we had a learning session about the sewing machine on the Milieux Maker Lab (it's the same model at TAG).
+It was very productive and it will certainly help a lot in making the roots and the cover for the game.
+By knowing more about how to make 2 kinds of stitches and how to hem fabric, we'll be able to experiment and try out different formats for the game roots.
+We've also thought about buying some conductive thread to make the connections sewn into the fabric, for resistance.
+It should not be too expensive for us, it seems (aprox.
+10 CAD for 80m).

 ## 2018-03-26